DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

   * quiz should be done immediately following the training
   * a follow up quiz should be performed 3 to 6 months post the training to check on if the employee has retained the information
   * well-designed, engaging, and successful security training program should result in a measurable reduction in employee-related security incident management costs, hopefully exceeding the cost of the training program itself, for greater ROI
+* Examples
+  * Awareness:
+    * A poster in the office saying, “Think before you click—phishing emails are everywhere!”
+    * A quick video reminder during Cybersecurity Awareness Month
+  * Training:
+    * Teaching help desk staff how to reset passwords securely
+    * A hands-on session for employees on how to spot a phishing email in Outlook
+  * Education:
+    * Enrolling in a CISSP course or university program on cybersecurity
+    * Learning cryptographic principles in a formal classroom setting